avalon-lang/avaloni/docs/source/reference/functions.rst

 Unless your function returns ``void``, you must always make sure that it returns.
 The compiler assists mildy in this by perform a reachability and termination analysis but since such analysis cannot be done fully, it is conservative.
-This means that there will be cases where your functions doesn't terminate and the compiler won't breathe a word of it.
+This means that there will be cases where your function doesn't terminate and the compiler won't breathe a word of it.

 Calling functions